MartinHelmut/strex-lang/README.md

 git clone git@github.com:MartinHelmut/strex-lang.git && cd strex-lang
 ```

+or even better fork this repository.
+This also makes it easier to update your repository later.

 After this install the necessary NPM dependencies:

 ```shell
 npm i
 ```

+**Note:** If you forked this repository to implement your parser it would be lovely to send a PR here to add it to the [list of possible implementations](docs/implementations.md) made by the community 🎉

 ### Start development